mitchs-dev/simplql/README.md

 - **Per-Database User Isolation**: Each database in simplQL has its own set of users, ensuring complete isolation and security between different data stores.
 (Future feature)
 - **Per-Database RBAC**: The RBAC system in simplQL is scoped to individual databases, allowing for granular control over user permissions and access rights.
 - **Per-entry encryption**: SimplQL can be configured to encrypt each entry of every database, ensuring that data is secure at rest.
-  > 🚨 **Important**: To validate the encryption key; SimplQL uses the `id` command to generate a file.
-If your system user's id or groups have changed, the validation will fail.

 ## 💼 Use Cases